containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-windows.md

 ## Older WSL versions might lead to networking issues

-Older WSL versions might lead to networking issues, such as `Get-NetTCPConnection` error indicating that the WSL loopback forwarding facility is not functioning correctly.
+Older versions of WSL might cause networking issues, such as the `Get-NetTCPConnection` error, indicating that the WSL loopback forwarding facility is not functioning correctly.
+Recent versions of WSL do not have this issue
 Recent WSL versions do not have the issue.

 #### Solution